-- Third in the world for social science and public health in the US News Best Global Universities Ranking.
+- #9 in the UK in social sciences and public health by US News Best Global Universities Ranking 2019

 Future career prospects

 LSHTM’s community of 30,000+ active alumni offers strong networking opportunities through online platforms and in-country groups.
 LSHTM graduates go on to work in a range of capacities in NGOs, ministries of health, health services in the UK and overseas, academia, charities and private industry.
 Read more about our graduate careers and destinations.

 English language support

 Students will need to show that they have a minimum standard of proficiency in English before they enrol at the School.
 Students who feel that their studies would benefit from additional language support can attend weekly academic English language classes provided by the School after registration.
 Prior to the start of the academic year, applicants can also enrol on the Pre-sessional English for Academic Purposes.